denfrost/AudioSpline/README.md

 Do not update this bool during PIE(Play In Editor)

+#### Jump Threshold

+Play the Audio Source If the difference between the old and the current source position is greater than JumpThreshold.
+Use the Jump Scanner to find a value that suits your needs.
+If a Jump is detected it will be printed out into the Output Log.

+#### Jump Scanner

+Print to the Output Log the biggest jump detected during PIE (Play In Editor).
+This will help you decide which value to put onto the Jump Threshold.

+#### Adjusted Volume

+Volume of BOTH Audio Components when the Dual Source is spawned.

+#### Adjusted Volume Duration

+How quick the Main Audio Component is going to fade/adjust its volume when Dual Audio Component spawns OR get killed.

 ## How it works
 It's an Actor Class that inherits from AAmbientSound.